capjamesg/indieweb-utils/docs/source/index.rst

 This package provides functions that cater to the following needs:

 - Generating reply context for a given page.
-- Finding the original version of a post per the [Original Post Discovery](https://indieweb.org/original-post-discovery#Algorithm) specification.
+- Finding the original version of a post per the `Original Post Discovery <https://indieweb.org/original-post-discovery#Algorithm>` specification.
-- Finding the post type per the [Post Type Discovery](https://ptd.spec.indieweb.org/) W3C note.
+- Finding the post type per the `Post Type Discovery <https://ptd.spec.indieweb.org/>` W3C note.
-- Finding the [webmention endpoint on a page](https://webmention.net/draft/#sender-discovers-receiver-webmention-endpoint), if one is provided.
+- Finding the `webmention endpoint on a page] <https://webmention.net/draft/#sender-discovers-receiver-webmention-endpoint>`, if one is provided.
 - Canonicalizing a URL.
-- Discovering the author of a post per the [Authorship](https://indieweb.org/authorship-spec) Specification.
+- Discovering the author of a post per the ` Authorship <https://indieweb.org/authorship-spec>` Specification.
 - Handling the response from an IndieAuth callback request.

 Why Use indieweb-utils?
 --------

 If any of the above use cases resonate with you, this library may be helpful.
 Please note this library does not fully implement all IndieWeb specifications.

-Rather, it provides a set of building blocks that you can use to speed up your development of IndieWeb applications.
+Rather, this library provides a set of building blocks that you can use to speed up your development of IndieWeb applications.

 The following applications will benefit from at least one of the functions provided in this library: